sangminwoo/DMP/README.md

 ## Results
 <img src="assets/main_result.png" width="100%" alt="Results">
-Patching the pre-trained DiT models with DMP.
-We set two baselines for comparison: (1) conventional fine-tuning to update the model parameters.
+Evaluating pre-trained diffusion models with different further training methods.
+Importantly, we use the same dataset as in the pre-training for further training.
+We set two baselines for comparison: (1) full fine-tuning to update the entire model parameters.
 (2) naive prompt tuning.
-Note that we use the same dataset as in the pre-training.